crossplane/crossplane/design/design-doc-agent.md

     Read and write permissions in a specific namespace in the central cluster will be needed.

+Note that there will be no controller reconciling `InfrastructurePublication` and `InfrastructureDefinition` types to generate their corresponding CRDs; the agent will blindly pull the resulting CRDs from the central cluster so that in case of a version mismatch between the agent(s) and the Crossplane in the central cluster, there won't be any schema difference.
+The source of truth for all these listed resources except the `*Requirement`s is the central cluster.

 Here is an illustration of how synchronization will work:

 ![Synchronization Flows][sync-diagram]

 ### RBAC

 As we have two different Kubernetes API servers, there will be two separate security domains and because of that, the `ServiceAccount`s in the remote cluster will not be able to do any operation in the central cluster.
 Since the entity that will execute the operations in the central cluster is the agent, we need to define how we can deliver the necessary credentials to the agent so that it can connect to the central cluster.
 Additionally, it will need some permissions to execute operations in the remote cluster like `Secret` and `CustomResourceDefinition` creation.
 We will look at how the agent will be granted permissions to do its job in two separate domains with different mechanisms.